Best Cities in Portugal to Get Off the Beaten Path

 The town boasts a picturesque sandy beach surrounded by rugged limestone cliffs.
 The beach is perfect for swimming and tanning.
 From Carvoeiro Beach, you can do a boat tour to the famous Benagil Cave, one of the highlights of the Algarve.
 It’s possible to rent kayaks and SUPs on the beach.

-Walking is the best way to explore the town and its surroundings.
-Carvoeiro boardwalk is a 600-meters wooden walkway along the cliffs that offers breathtaking coast views.
-The boardwalk ends at Algar Seco, a series of caves, sinkholes, and arches in the yellow limestone cliffs; it’s a not-to-miss place in Carvoeiro.
+Much like Barcelos, walking is the best way to explore the town and its surroundings.
+Carvoeiro boardwalk is a 600-meter wooden walkway along the cliffs that offers breathtaking coast views.
+The boardwalk ends at Algar Seco, a series of caves, sinkholes, and arches in the yellow limestone cliffs.
+In other words, you don’t want to miss this spot in Carvoeiro.

-To get from the nearest airport (Faro Airport) to Carvoeiro by public transport, you must take a bus to Portimão first and another bus to Carvoeiro.
+To get from the nearest airport (Faro Airport) to Carvoeiro by public transport, you must take a bus to Portimรฃo first and another bus to Carvoeiro.

 Contribution by: Alya of the Algarve Family